Table of Contents

-In addition, there exists the Haworth notation where the molecule is drawn as a plain ring.
-In case of the fructose, this is a special character as it occurs in crystalline form as a six-membered ring (called fructopyranose) and inbound form as a five-membered ring (called fructofuranose).
+Also, there exists the Haworth notation where the molecule is drawn as a plain ring.
+In the case of the fructose, this is a special character as it occurs in crystalline form as a 6-membered ring (called fructopyranose) and inbound form as a 5-membered ring (called fructofuranose).
 The α- and β-anomers of each ring shape can be converted into each other in an aqueous solution and are in equilibrium with each other.

 Fructose Deposits in Foods

-Fructose (from Latin, Fructis= fruit) naturally occurs as a monosaccharide, i.e. as a simple sugar, especially in some fruit (for example, 6 g fructose per 100 g apples) and honey (40 g per 100 g).
-The main part of fructose, however, we absorb as disaccharide sucrose (Latin Saccharum = sugar), our usual industrial sugar.
-Sucrose consists of α-D-glucose and β-fructose that are linked via a α,β-1,2-glycosidic bond.
+Fructose (from Latin, fructis = fruit) naturally occurs as a monosaccharide, i.e. as a simple sugar, especially in some fruit (e.g., 6 g fructose per 100 g apples) and honey (40 g per 100 g).
+The main part of fructose, however, that we absorb as disaccharide sucrose (Latin saccharum = sugar), is our usual industrial sugar.
+Sucrose consists of α-D-glucose and β-fructose that are linked via an α,β-1,2-glycosidic bond.

 Industrially produced foods increasingly contain maize-derived fructose in the form of high-fructose corn syrups.
 Because of its very sweet flavor and good solubility in water, the syrup is mainly used for sweetening soft drinks.

 Fructose Transport inside Cells